alexandrainst/danlp/README.md

 ```

 Note that the installation of DaNLP does not install other NLP libraries such as Gensim, Spacy or Flair.
-This allows the installation to be as minimal as possible and let the user choose to e.g. load word embeddings
-with either spaCy or Gensim.
+This allows the installation to be as minimal as possible and let the user choose to e.g. load word embeddings with either spaCy, flair or Gensim.
+Therefore, depending on the function you need to use, you should install one or several of the following: ` Pip install flair`, `pip install spacy ` or/and `pip install gensim `.

 ### Install with Docker
 To quickly get started with DaNLP and to try out the models you can use our Docker image.